 Participants were asked to shortlist three pensions from eight unbranded options and received a higher score for shortlisting better value pension options.

-Speaking in a session at the Pensions UK Annual Conference about the research, the Behavioural Insights Team principal adviser, Sujatha Krishnan-Barman, said the standardised fact sheet performed “quite well”, scoring 6.2 out of eight.
+Speaking in a session at the Pensions UK Annual Conference about the research, the Behavioural Insights Team principal adviser, Sujatha Krishnan-Barman, said the VFM metric design of the three-point red, amber and green (RAG) rating "actually made things worse" even when compared to the eight factsheets.

-“So, the design really matters, not all large money metrics are equally helpful, and some can actually be counterintuitive.”
+“So, the design really matters, not all large money metrics are equally helpful, and some can actually be counterintuitive," she said.

 Overall, the study highlighted that there is a “sweet spot” in simplification, as too much detail can overwhelm, while too little can worsen decision-making and reduce trust.